Self-Development Wagon #2: The Nature and Beauty of People

 People are the most valuable thing in the world:

-I don't mean this in a selfish way: people are amazing.
+I don't mean this in a selfish way: people are amazing when you truly understand them.
+People often hate what they don't understand, even if they "know" they understand them, and that's why I think those who hate people truly don't understand them to the full extent.
 To quote Nicholas Boothman in How to make people like you in 90 seconds or less, "Other people are your greatest resource.
 They give birth to you; they feed you, dress you, provide you with money, make you laugh and cry; they comfort you, heal you, invest your money, service your car and bury you.
 We can't live without them.
 We can't even die without them."
 Even the things you use to make you happy while you're alone, like video games, books, TV, whatever, were all made by people.
 All of the greatest moments in my personal history weren't when I wrote my stories or made my cartoons, but watching people laugh, smile, or cry over those stories and cartoons.
 I've also had a blast playing games with my friends, and so have a great number of social circles.
 There is a reason why so many kid shows want to nail home the idea of friendship: people, for the most part, are our greatest source of happiness.

 So, how can social confidence save your life?
 The effects are nearly countless: